starskyreverie/audsio/README.md

 # eriv
-a place to upload and share audio clips
+a place to upload and share audio clips; [frontend](https://eriv.netlify.app/) hosted on netlify and backend on heroku

 ## client